WCR-FRC-2016/2023trainingrep/README.md

 # 2023 Training Plan

-This is our current plan for teaching programming/electronics, represented in dependency chart form.
+This is our current teaching plan for programming/electronics, as a dependency chart.

 ```mermaid
 flowchart LR;